Cisco-Talos/clamav-documentation/src/manual/Development/personal-forks.md

 ![Change Fork Name](../../images/change-fork-name.png)

 You're free to add or delete branches in your fork as you see fit, but I would advise against adding your own commits to the existing branches.
-The existing branches, particularly the default branch`*` are a reference from which you can create your own branches for your work.
+The existing branches, particularly the `main` branch, are a reference from which you can create your own branches for your work.
 Adding your own commits to the existing branches will break your ability to synchronize with the upstream `Cisco-Talos/clamav` repository, and without more advanced Git experience you won't be able to correct it.

 > _Tip_: If you've managed to screw up the commit history in your fork to the point where you don't know how to fix it, you can always delete your fork and create a new one.